Manaus: Beaches and waterfalls

 For outings to beaches and parks situated near the city, it is often necessary to use boats.
 The beaches are formed right after the river water level starts dropping, which lasts from August to November.
 Starting in December, as the river rises, the waters invade the sand and the woods on the banks.
 The Paricatuba Waterfall, located on the right bank of the Negro River, along a small tributary, is formed by sedimentary rocks, surrounded by abundant vegetation.
 Access is by boat.
 The best time to visit is from August to February.
-Love Cascade located in the Guedes bayou, with cold and crystal clear water, is accessible only by boat and, then, hiking through the forest.
+Love Cascade located in the Guedes bayou, with cold and crystal-clear water, is accessible only by boat and, then, hiking through the forest.

 Tupé Beach is approximately 34 km from Manaus.
 This beach is well frequented by bathers on holidays and weekends.
 It is accessible only by boat.
 Moon Beach is located on the left bank of the Negro River, 23 km from Manaus.
 It is accessed only by boat.
 The beach is shaped like a crescent moon and is surrounded by rare vegetation.
-Lion waterfall is located on km 34 of the AM-010 highway (Manaus-Itacoatiara).
+Lion Waterfall is located on km 34 of the AM-010 highway (Manaus-Itacoatiara).

 Sports

 Football

 The most successful club in Manaus is Nacional Futebol Clube, founded on 13 January 1913.
-Formerly a participant of the highest division several times between 1970 and 1990, Nacional are 40-time state champions, which makes them the highest ranked Amazonian football club in the CBF ranking, the national state championships record holder, and the state record holder for the most championship titles.
+Formerly a participant of the highest division several times between 1970 and 1990, Nacional are 40-time state champions, which makes them the highest-ranked Amazonian football club in the CBF ranking, the national state championships record holder, and the state record holder for the most championship titles.

 The city has quite a few other clubs with distinguished histories such as Atlético Rio Negro Clube, also founded in 1913, but in November, who have won the state championship 17 times.
 National Fast Club, founded after a split from Nacional Clube, have won six state championships, in addition to being Northern Region champions and Northeastern Championship runners-up in 1970.
 São Raimundo EC, founded on November 18, 1918.
 They have won the state championship six times and the North Cup 3 times.
 Sul América Esporte Clube, founded on 1 of May, 1932.
 They have won the state championship twice in 1992 and 1993.
 Finally, Atlético Clipper Clube who have twice finished as runners-up in the state championship in 1996 and 2002.

+Manaus Futebol Clube, founded in 2013, competes in the Campeonato Brasileiro Série C.